-There are a number of reasons that make Sheffield School of Aeronautics the most qualified Aircraft Dispatcher Training School in the World.
+There are a number of reasons that make Sheffield School of Aeronautics the most qualified aircraft dispatcher training school in the world.
+Employability is key.

-Our 65 years of experience in the field of training has taught us a few things too….the most important lesson we’ve learned is that students are more likely to achieve success in a training environment run by full-time, dedicated training professionals, rather than frequently changing part-time instructors with jobs and priorities elsewhere.
+Our 7+ decades of experience in the field of training has taught us a few things, too.
+The most important lesson we’ve learned is that students are more likely to achieve success in a training environment run by full-time, dedicated training professionals, rather than frequently changing part-time instructors with jobs and priorities elsewhere.
 Over the last 2 decades, we have tried every instructional approach possible to maximize effectiveness.
-We deduced through our own observations that the best instructor is an intelligent, quick-thinking, and entertaining individual.
+We deduced through our own observations that the best instructor is an intelligent and quick-thinking individual.
 If an instructor has airline experience; wonderful.
 If they can’t get the point across to the students in a professional manner; they can apply to other schools, but will not remain at ours.
 We have assisted airlines in rewriting their own operations manuals as well as assisted them with technical questions.
 We have, along with our graduates, noticed an incredible amount of misinformation that has infiltrated the industry.
 This is the information that is typically debated throughout dispatch offices in this country.
 We find it so fulfilling when our graduates report back to us about how well-prepared they are for airline training.
 Why do we have some graduates from other schools request to sit through International flight planning, ETOPS, EWINS, or simply get refresher training?
 Why don’t they return to their own schools?

 From our own observations on practical exams, as well as graduate and airline feedback, we’ve confirmed over the years that our professional instructors consistently produce the most knowledgeable graduates.
 The hiring airlines continue to confirm what we know as a fact.
 Some of our favorite quotes from some of our past interviewers (after “quizzing” our students) are: